-Strategy #1 – Use an Outline, Not a Script, for Your Speech
+Strategy #1 – Use an Outline, Not a Script, for Your Speech or Presentation

 We have all probably endured listening to someone reading a speech.
 It is generally not an enthralling experience.

-The fact of the matter is that, unless you are a gifted actor or voice actor, it is highly unlikely that you can read your speech in anything but a fairly tedious manner that will turn off your listeners within a couple of minutes.
+Unless you are a gifted actor or voice actor, it is highly unlikely that you can read your speech in anything but a fairly tedious manner that will turn off your listeners within a couple of minutes.

 Two exceptions to this tip: